WTMBerlin/jscc2019/week-8/README.md

 # now focusing on backend
 cd backend

+# this is only for heroku, because it works with git repos for each app
+git init

 # create the heroku app for backend
 heroku create "jscc19-${USER}-backend"

-# this is only for heroku, it works with git repos for each project
-git init

-# add heroku configuration to the git repo for the backend app
-heroku git:remote -a "jscc19-${USER}-backend"

-# let heroku build the image with docker and push it to its repositories, web here means it's an app with web interface
+# make heroku build the image with docker and push it to its repositories, web here means it's an app with web interface
 heroku container:push web

 # now we have pushed the image, it's time to release